davestewart/davestewart-content/content/projects/libs/alias-hq/index.md

 It takes the form of a Node CLI app and allows the user to:

 - generate path aliases for existing projects
-- convert existing relative paths in source code to aliased paths
 - consume the aliased paths in dependencies, such as WebPack, Jest, etc
+- convert projects from using relative paths to aliased paths

-Alias configuration piggybacks your project's existing `js/tsconfig.json` file and transparently converts the paths therein to whatever format is required by the consuming plugin / library or application.
+Alias works by piggybacking your project's existing `js/tsconfig.json` file and transparently converting the `compilerOptions.paths` to whatever format is required by the consuming plugin, library or application.

 ## Usage

-Once you have configured Alias, and run the migrations, using aliases is essentially a one-liner.
+Once you have configured Alias using aliases is essentially a one-liner.

 Here's WebPack: